ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/scripts/README-exact-run-aggregation.md

 extend and review the lock rather than reusing mutable tags or silently changing the dependency inventory.
 Pull-request CI passes the authenticated PR base SHA to the validator and requires exact equality with this reviewed source commit, so merely retaining an older Git object cannot satisfy guarded derivation.
-Manual CI runs must provide that commit explicitly.
-Mutable refs are resolved only to produce a reviewed immutable snapshot; moved refs require a fresh evidence review and lock update before their newer commits are adopted.
+The required check has no manual-dispatch path: reruns remain bound to the pull request's authenticated base SHA.
+When the lock or its live verifier changes, CI also queries the GitHub API and independently runs `git ls-remote` to verify every recorded repository, commit, action file, signature status, and mutable-ref resolution.
+Unrelated pull requests retain the reviewed immutable snapshot without failing merely because an upstream mutable ref later moves; adopting a newer commit requires a fresh lock update and evidence review.

 `validate-manifest`, `verify-batch`, and `aggregate` require trusted launch values from the parent orchestration.
 Every nonce uses `BATCH=NONCE` syntax, must contain